nmalkin/minesweeper/resources/README.md

 #### Response

-- If you opened a cell with a mine, the return value will be the string "lost".
+- If you opened a cell with a mine, the return value will be the string `lost`.
-- If you opened the last mine-free cell, the return value will be the string "win".
+- If you opened the last mine-free cell, the return value will be the string `win`.
 - Otherwise, the return value will be the number of neighboring mines.